Compliance & Risk

 - **Review the wage ladder for compression.** Find roles sitting just above the floor and decide how to preserve meaningful gaps for skill and tenure.

-- **Build one combined July-1 model.** Put the SB 525 wage step *and* the UIS-PPS payment change on the same projection so leadership sees both pressures together, not in separate spreadsheets.
+- **Build one combined 2026-27 model.** Put the SB 525 wage step, the likely 2027 UIS/PPS planning horizon, and any county or care-management offsets in the same projection so leadership sees the full margin picture.

 - **Update payroll for the exact effective date.** $22/hr applies starting July 1, 2026 — make sure the system flips on the right day.